Dr Matthew Franklin, BA, MSc, PhD

 I completed my BA in Economics and MSc in Economics and Health Economics at the University of Sheffield in 2007 and 2008, respectively.
 I then moved to the University of Nottingham in 2008, working as a Health Economist Research Associate, as well as starting my PhD in Health Economics in 2010.
 I completed and passed my Viva for my PhD thesis, titled "The role of utility, health, and capabilities in economic evaluation: a case study in frail older people", as of December 2014.

-During my time as a health economist I have provided health economic support for at least four completed Randomised Controlled Trials (RCTs), as well as a number of cohort, pilot and feasibility studies.
-Although I specialise in the use of outcome measures and economic evaluations alongside clinical trials, I also have an interest in: (1) the psychometric assessment and statistical analysis of health, well-being and capability-based measures; and (2) the use of electronic resource-use information from large observational datasets or directly from the health or social care service for the purpose of costing exercises.
-As of March 2016, I have joined the NIHR Research Design Service (RDS) to provide guidance as a health economist for one day a week.
+During my time as a health economist I have provided health economic support for at least five completed Randomised Controlled Trials (RCTs), as well as a number of cohort, pilot and feasibility studies.
+Although I specialise in the use of routinely collected healthcare data and outcome measures for the purpose of economic evaluations alongside clinical trials, I also have an interest in: (1) the psychometric assessment and statistical analysis of health, well-being and capability-based measures; and (2) the use of routinely collected healthcare resource-use information from large observational datasets or directly from the health or social care service for the purpose of economic analyses, developing economic models, and costing exercises.

-- Franklin M, Davis S, Horspool M, Kua WS & Julious S (2017) Economic Evaluations Alongside Efficient Study Designs Using Large Observational Datasets: the PLEASANT Trial Case Study..
-Pharmacoeconomics.
+- Franklin M, Davis S, Horspool M, Kua WS & Julious S (2017) Economic Evaluations Alongside Efficient Study Designs Using Large Observational Datasets: the PLEASANT Trial Case Study.
+PharmacoEconomics, 35(5), 561-573.
 View this article in WRRO

 - Franklin M, Wailoo A, Dayer MJ, Jones S, Prendergast B, Baddour LM, Lockhart PB & Thornhill MH (2016) The Cost-Effectiveness of Antibiotic Prophylaxis for Patients at Risk of Infective Endocarditis.
 Circulation, 134(20), 1568-1578.
 View this article in WRRO

-- Franklin M, Berdunov V, Edmans J, Conroy S, Gladman J, Tanajewski L, Gkountouras G & Elliott RA (2014) Identifying patient-level health and social care costs for older people discharged from acute medical units in England.
-Age and Ageing, 5(43), 703-707.
+- Franklin M, Berdunov V, Edmans J, Conroy S, Gladman J, Tanajewski L, Gkountouras G & Elliott RA (2014) Identifying patient-level health and social care costs for older adults discharged from acute medical units in England.
+Age and Ageing, 43(5), 703-707.